developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------
 #### Bypass Keyguard
 Controls whether to display the keyguard screen lock.
 Disabled by default.
-A setting of '0' in this tag will enable the keyguard.
+A setting of '0' in this tag will enable the keyguard. <b>Note: A setting of '0' for this tag will prevent the MX multi-user login screen from being displayed</b>

 <b>Possible values</b>